America uses a disproportionate share of

 soundness of the USA oil-based economy.

-The other way the US government prints money is by taking all liability
+The other way the US government has printed money was by taking all

 for mortgage loans written by private business via its